J0/postgrest-ex-old/README.md

 # Postgrestex

-Elixir Client library for Postgrest.
+Elixir Postgrestex library for Postgrest.
 The design mirrors that of [postgrest-py](https://github.com/supabase/postgrest-py)

 ## Installation